jmj90/TransferMe/README.md

    - Google Drive & Dropbox interface integrations
    - Persisting Google Drive access
    - User Login to store Google Drive and Dropbox account information

+   Uploading and copying functionality will incorporate both API item ids to access, copy, and upload to the opposite storage service.
+Google Drive upload feature currently functioning, but sending dropbox files or folders was not completed.